Pro-Reporting and Investigation

-This policy applies to University employees (administrators, faculty, staff, and student employees).
+This procedure applies to University of Louisville Employees (administrators, faculty, staff, and student employees).

 The University Integrity and Compliance Office (UICO) maintains a compliance and ethics reporting system and initiates and coordinates a prompt investigation of questionable practices, including compliance and ethical concerns.
 Confidentiality of reports and investigations will be maintained to the extent legal and practical and will only be shared with individuals who have a need to know.
 The following procedures establish the UICO’s reporting and investigation protocol.

 Reports and complaints of questionable practices may be made by anyone having knowledge or information about a known or suspected questionable practice.
 Reports may be made orally or in writing; however, all reports shall be provided to the VP for Risk, Audit, and Compliance or UICO for coordination of a thorough and confidential investigation.
 A report should contain the following information:

 1. A factual, objective description of the questionable practice, including dates and times.